NVIDIA/spark-rapids/docs/download.md

   Accelerator for Apache Spark 21.10.0 jar](https://repo1.maven.org/maven2/com/nvidia/rapids-4-spark_2.12/21.10.0/rapids-4-spark_2.12-21.10.0.jar)
 * Download the [RAPIDS cuDF 21.10.0 jar](https://repo1.maven.org/maven2/ai/rapids/cudf/21.10.0/cudf-21.10.0-cuda11.jar)

-This package is built against CUDA 11.2 and older CUDA 11.x versions are supported through [CUDA forward compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html).
+This package is built against CUDA 11.2 and all CUDA 11.x versions are supported through [CUDA forward compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html).
 It is tested on V100, T4, A2, A10, A30 and A100 GPUs with CUDA 11.0-11.4.
 For those using other types of GPUs which do not have CUDA forward compatibility (for example, GeForce), CUDA 11.2 is required.
 Users will